alebrij3/image-puzzle/README.md

 This is a 4x4 puzzle game with the image of a Duck

 ## Instructions
 The first time you see the image is how you should arrange the puzzle.
-[See the preview][#Preview]
+[See the preview](#Preview)

 Then you press the "Scramble" button to mix up the puzzle.